verse-lab/loom/README_Loom.md

   verifiers (Cashmere, Velvet and Veil are such examples).
 Velvet and Veil can be used as standalone verifiers to automatically verify imperative programs and distributed protocols respectively.
-- **(Dependencies)** Dependencies and their installation are explained in the README.
-The only dependencies are
+- **(Dependencies)** The only dependencies are
   - Lean 4 itself
   - Lean 4 Mathlib
-  - `lean-auto` for proof automation
+  - `lean-auto` for proof automation README provides instructions on Lean 4 VSCode extension installation.
+Mathlib and `lean-auto` will be installed by VSCode extension automatically. `cvc5` solver installation (needed for Velvet examples) is also described in the README.
 - **(Proof completeness)** Proofs do not depend on `sorry` or `admit` and are accepted by Lean 4.